MicrosoftDocs/Viva/Viva/insights/advanced/admin/keyword-suppression.md

 ## How it works

 When Viva Insights finds one of the sensitive keywords set by an admin in a meeting title or email subject line, it suppresses that entire title or subject line in query outputs.
-So, if a meeting or subject Viva Insights might use the meeting or email in aggregated insights, analysts won't see the title or subject line in their query results.
+So, while Viva Insights might use a meeting or email with suppressed keywords in aggregated insights, analysts won't see the title or subject line in their query results.
 In the following image of a meeting query result, the **Subject** column omits certain values.
 These values are meeting titles that contained sensitive keywords set by an admin.

 :::image type="content" source="../images/meeting-query-output-keywords-suppressed2.png" alt-text="Screenshot that shows a meeting query .csv output with some missing text in the Subject column." lightbox="../images/meeting-query-output-keywords-suppressed2.png":::